Charlie-Nicholls/Wild-Beyond-The-Witchlight/Session Notes/Session 19.md

 - Bird from Will leads us to a small lake-y thing.
 Has a small island in the middle.
 - Bad weather and thickening brush, presumably from annoying scabatha, comes, but stops at the shore of the lake.
 - If we bathe in the lake for 1 min we can lose a level of exhaustion, end a curse or attunement to a cursed item.
-- Unicord is called Lamora
+- Unicorn is called Lamora
 - 4 Pictures, 3 hourglass hags, one other hag, and Tasha, Lamora + Will identify final hag as Babayaga, mother of witches
 - Found the displacer beast kitten
 - Orc wants to kill unicorn to free, ringlerun, to steal his staff